ahmedwael19/Prediction-of-Internet-Use-Kaggle-Compeititon/README.md

 - **Visualizations**:
   - Correlation heatmaps for children and teens.
   - Detailed plots illustrating age groups, internet usage hours, and SII severity.

 ---
+## **Project Plan**
+The initial project plan is available in the reports/A3_report.pdf file.
+This document outlines the project objectives, milestones, and methodologies.
+Note that there is a lot of differences between the original plan and what was achieved at the end.

+---